International Baccalaureate Program

 Graduates of the program are considered for enrollment at the world’s top universities and are eligible for up to a full-year’s worth of college credit.
 Locally, the University of Rochester extends full scholarships to Wilson students earning the IB diploma and meeting admissions criteria.

 In 2000, Wilson became the first school in Monroe County and the fourth public high school in New York State authorized to offer the International Baccalaureate program.
-Wilson offers the Pre-IB Honors Program for students in grades 9 and 10 and the IB Diploma Program for students in grades 11 and 12.
+Wilson offers the IB MYP Program for students in grades 9 and 10 and the IB Diploma Program for students in grades 11 and 12.

 IB courses are offered in the following subjects: